EdApp is now SC Training. Learn more

 Sign up free

-DEI topics for work
+Preview of DEI topics for the workplace

 Diversity, Equity, and Inclusion (DEI) covers a wide range of complicated yet crucial subject matter that affects workers' everyday lives.
 It’s easy to get overwhelmed with diversity-related information, concepts, and ideas.
-To help you build a more inclusive and diverse workplace, we’ve done the work to compile essential DEI topics to include in your next inclusion training and initiatives.

 What is diversity, equity, and inclusion (DEI)?

-Why talk about DEI topics at work in 2023?
+Why talk about DEI topics at work?

 1. Diversity vs. Inclusion